 The Organization leases two pieces of office equipment under non-cancelable operating leases.
 The terms of these operating leases extend through March 2025 and August 2025, respectively.
 Management has determined that both of these leases are immaterial leases, as described in Note 2.
-Accordingly, there were no ROU assets or lease liabilities recorded for these leases on the accompanying consolidated statement of financial position as of May 31, 2023 or as of the initial adoption date of ASC 842, June 1, 2022.
-Total rent expense under these immaterial leases for the years ended May 31, 2023 and 2022, was \$7,680 and \$8,351, respectively.
+Accordingly, there were no ROU assets or lease liabilities recorded for these leases on the accompanying consolidated statements of financial position as of May 31, 2024 and 2023.
+Total rent expense under these immaterial leases was \$7,680 for both years ended May 31, 2024 and 2023.